 - What is an array?

-- What are the steps for creating the object?
+- List the steps for creating an object.

-- What is the difference between overloading and overriding?
+- Explain the difference between overloading and overriding.

 - What do you know about the software development cycle?

-These were some of the examples of technical questions that you can expect in your next interview.
-The best way to prepare would be to revise the basics of CS and then go from there towards comparing concepts, identifying similarities and differences and understanding the structure and components involved in each concept.
-Another good idea would be to check websites like Glassdoor for the types of questions that the previous candidates were asked for a similar role.
+These were some examples of technical interview questions that you can expect in your next interview.
+The best way to prepare would be to review basic CS concepts first.
+Then, start comparing concepts, identifying similarities and differences, and understanding the structure and components involved in each concept.
+You should also check websites like Glassdoor for the types of questions that the previous candidates were asked for a similar role.

 If you are in an in-person interview, the interviewer might ask you to answer questions on a whiteboard.
+These whiteboard interview questions often ask you to solve programming problems in real time.
 In a phone interview, however, the focus will be on the delivery of your understanding of concepts and their application.

 Behavioral Interview Questions

-When you are preparing to interview for a computer science or a software development role, don’t assume that the hiring manager will only ask the technical questions.
-Behavioral interview questions have become a huge part of the hiring process at all companies including the tech giants as well as at the startups.
+While preparing for a computer science interview, don’t assume the hiring manager will only ask the technical questions.
+Behavioral interview questions have become a huge part of the hiring process at most companies.
+That goes for tech giants as well as startups.